-After creating a pennant banner for my niece’s bridal shower, I thought, “Why not make a pennant banner for every holiday?”
+After creating a bridal shower banner for my niece, I thought, “Why not make a pennant banner for every holiday?”
 Now, I’m an unstoppable, banner-making machine!
-Today, I’m sharing my Cameo cut files for this free harvest pennant banner…a perfect addition to your fall decor.
+Today, I’m going to tell you how to make a fall banner using my free banner SVG files for Cricut and Cameo users.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-- Pennants – Harvest Pennant Banner – Pennants.studio3
+- Pennants – Harvest Pennant Banner – Pennants.svg

-- Main Letters – Harvest Pennant Banner – Letters.studio3
+- Main Letters – Harvest Pennant Banner – Letters.svg

-- Border Letters – Harvest Pennant Banner – Offset.studio3
+- Border Letters – Harvest Pennant Banner – Offset.svg

 Note: I used a 12 x 12-inch cutting mat and the same size of paper for this project.